BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 > I looked at a couple of the other data validation libraries that were written with the same design goals in mind, such as ts-json-schema, or zod.
 Now that mine is close to done, I've noticed a lot of them being released lately, actually.

-> As I learned more about typescript and worked extensively in the web ecosystem, I found myself writing a great deal of type guards, and I kept on imagining a library that could be used to guard types and create validation for them at the same time as I feel they're tightly coupled concepts, anyway.
+> As I learned more about typescript and worked extensively in the web ecosystem, I found myself writing a great deal of type guards, and I kept on imagining a library that could be used to create guards for types and schematics for them at the same time as I feel they're tightly coupled concepts, anyway.

 > In the first example, you can see how a type can be defined with `is-ts`, and in the second you can see how a schematic could be created for an existing type in a type-safe manner.